Phil McGraw: Spin-off shows

-In 2005, Jay McGraw and Phil McGraw formed Stage 29 Productions, and a week later, announced a new show called Moochers (similar to ABC's Kicked Out).
+In 2005, Phil and Jay McGraw, Phil's eldest son, formed Stage 29 Productions, and a week later, announced a new show called Moochers (similar to ABC's Kicked Out).
 Ultimately, the show was not produced.

 In 2006, the Dr. Phil House (similar to CBS's Big Brother) began airing as part of the Dr. Phil television show.
 Following a protest by neighbors, the house in Los Angeles was shut down, and production resumed on a sound stage on a studio back lot.

 Stage 29 launched Decision House in September 2007.
-It was executive produced by Jay McGraw. featured Judge Lynn Toler (from Divorce Court) on MyNetworkTV.
-The show produced 13 episodes during one season and ran until May 24, 2008.
+It was executive produced by Jay McGraw, and featured Judge Lynn Toler (from Divorce Court) on MyNetworkTV.
+The show produced 13 episodes during its only season, which ran until May 24, 2008.

 Late in 2007, McGraw began promoting the Dr. Phil Show spinoff series The Doctors.
-The show, which first aired in 2008, is hosted by television personality and ER physician Travis Stork.
-McGraw's eldest son, Jay McGraw, was executive producer of the show.
-The Doctors debuted on September 8, 2008, and, as of November 10, 2008, had a 2.0 rating.
-The show won a Daytime Emmy Award as Outstanding Talk Show/Informative in 2010 and was nominated 8 times between 2009 and 2013.
-The show was renewed for its 12th season in 2019.
+The show, which first aired in September 2008 and ended in August 2022, was hosted by television personality and ER physician Travis Stork; Jay was executive producer of the show.
+On September 8, 2008, The Doctors debuted and, as of November 10, had a 2.0 rating.
+The show won a Daytime Emmy Award as Outstanding Talk Show/Informative in 2010, and was nominated eight times between 2009 and 2013.

-Daily Mail TV, executive produced by Phil and Jay McGraw along with producers Martin Clarke, Carla Pennington, and Jeffrey Wilson, won the Daytime Emmy Award for Outstanding News Program in 2019.
+Daily Mail TV, executive produced by Phil and Jay McGraw, along with producers Martin Clarke, Carla Pennington, and Jeffrey Wilson, won the Daytime Emmy Award for Outstanding News Program in 2019.

 In August 2021, the reality television series House Calls with Dr. Phil aired on CBS.
 In the series, McGraw visits various families at home and offers advice on their home life.
+The series ended after six episodes in September 2021.

+Merit Street

+In November 2023, McGraw announced Merit Street Media, a new Fort Worth-based media company and television network he planned to launch in 2024.
+The network would be devoted primarily to news and true crime programming, and be anchored by Dr. Phil Primetime—a successor to the syndicated Dr. Phil series.
+Merit Street launched on April 2, 2024.
+Just more than a year later, Merit Street filed for bankruptcy, alleging that Trinity Broadcasting Network, its broadcast partner, reneged on its obligations.

 Doctor on Demand

-In 2012, McGraw founded the telehealth company Doctor On Demand, an online platform which allowed individuals to schedule virtual appointments with a network of physicians and therapists.
+In 2012, McGraw founded the telehealth company Doctor On Demand, an online platform that allows individuals to schedule virtual appointments with a network of physicians and therapists.
 The company launched a web and mobile service in 2014.
-The platform focuses on services related to preventative care, medication management, wellness and mental health.
-According to ABC News, the company had a network of around 11,000 board certified physicians as of 2015.
-In March 2020, during the COVID-19 pandemic, the company expanded its bandwidth and increased its pool of therapists in order to deal with the increasing volume of patients seeking virtual consultations and care.
+The platform focuses on services related to preventative care, medication management, wellness, and mental health.
+According to ABC News, the company had a network of around 11,000 board-certified physicians as of 2015.
+In March 2020, during the COVID-19 pandemic, the company expanded its bandwidth and increased its pool of therapists to deal with the increasing volume of patients seeking virtual consultations and care.

-Psychology license

-McGraw stopped renewing his Texas license to practice psychology in 2006.
-In 2002, the California Board of Psychology determined that because McGraw's television show was more about entertainment than psychology, McGraw did not need a license.